department-of-veterans-affairs/va.gov-team/products/caregivers/Improve Facility Selection/Research/research-plan.md

 ## Methodology

-**A/B/C usability task analysis and interview questions** This will be a focused study on only the facility question(s) that is part of the caregiver application.
+**A/B/C usability task analysis and interview questions**

+This will be a focused study on only the facility question(s) that is part of the caregiver application.
 The goal is to understand the usability impact to variations around question wording, location search and selection, and confirmation messaging.

 ### Location

-A remote task-based usability/moderated interview study will be conducted remotely with Zoom using the Perigean contract.
+A remote task-based usability study will be conducted remotely with Zoom using the Perigean contract.